karlredman/Timetrap_TUI/README.md

 # build it
 cd ./Timetrap_TUI
 npm install

+# run it
+./timetrap_tui.js
 ```

 ## Configuration:

 * Please verify that Timetrap is working properly before testing Timetrap TUI.
 * Timetrap TUI currently uses the the Timetrap configuration file settings/configuration.
-    * this file is used to figure out where `timetrap.yml` is located to determine where the `timetrap.db` file is located.
+    * This file is used to figure out where `timetrap.yml` is located to determine where the `timetrap.db` file is located.
-    * as per Timetrap configuration settings, set environment variable TIMETRAP_CONFIG_FILE to override timetrap default.
+    * As per Timetrap configuration settings, set environment variable TIMETRAP_CONFIG_FILE to override timetrap default.
-    * the default location for `timetrap.yml` is `$HOME/.timetrap.yml`
+    * The default location for `timetrap.yml` is `$HOME/.timetrap.yml`
+    * Here's an [example](https://github.com/karlredman/Timetrap_TUI/blob/master/devel/demo/timetrap.yml) `timetrap.yml file` (`timetrap` will setup a default on the first run).

 ## Execution: